Fixing Leather Scratches on Your Recliner

 Assess the Level of Damage

-1. Minor scratches on your brand new leather furniture are unsightly but only damage the outer coating of the leather.
+1. Minor scratches on your leather furniture are unsightly but only damage the outer coating of the leather.
 These are mostly easy to fix as just the color of the leather is affected.

 2. Deep scratches imply that the leather itself has been cut, and you will be able to view fibers around the cut or worse a tiny bit of stuffing.
 These can also be fixed at home, albeit not as easy a minor scratch.